Written by Mark Bennett

 Similarly to a PhD by thesis, a supervisor is usually involved.
 They’ll guide you through the process of forming a thesis from your work, helping you decide what publications should be in the portfolio and establish the connections between them.

 What types of publications can be used for the PhD portfolio?

-The eligibility of the publications submitted for a PhD by publication can vary depending on the university or the institution.
+The eligibility of the publications can vary depending on the university or the institution.
 Rules apply to the type, the number, how recently the work has been published and how / whether they are linked.

 These publications generally should not have been used in another research degree and can include the following: